 FACTBOX-'The knowledge of this scheme was far and wide': Quotes from Trump impeachment hearing

-The U.S. House of Representatives Intelligence Committee held its fourth day of public hearings on Wednesday in an impeachment inquiry examining President Donald Trump's dealings with Ukraine.
-Quotations from U.S. Ambassador to the European Union Gordon Sondland state that his efforts to press Ukraine for investigations sought by Trump were well known to leadership at the White House and State Department.
-Click here for highlights from his prepared remarks:
+The following are quotations from the fourth day of hearings by the U.S. House of Representatives Intelligence Committee on Wednesday in an impeachment inquiry examining President Donald Trump's dealings with Ukraine.

+U.S. Ambassador to the European Union Gordon Sondland's prepared remarks stated that his efforts to press Ukraine for investigations sought by Trump were well known to the leadership of the White House National Security Council and the State Department.

 "Ambassador Sondland, you are here today to be smeared."
 "In their mania to attack the president, no conspiracy theory is too outlandish for the Democrats."